-- Request to bodies 66.-(1) In this section, a reference to relevant information, in relation to a person, to provide names, addresses by the body: - (a) the name, address or other contact details of the person; - (b) any other prescribed information relating to the person. - (2) A State competent authority may, by notice in writing, request any public body, or any body that represents, regulates or licenses, registers or otherwise authorises persons carrying on any trade, profession, business or employment, to provide the authority with any relevant information, in relation to- - (a) any designated persons for whom the authority is a competent authority, or - (b) any persons whom the body reasonably considers may be such designated persons. - (3) A State competent authority may make a request under this section only in relation to information that is reasonably required by the authority to assist the authority in carrying out its functions under this Part. - (4) Notwithstanding any other enactment or rule of law, a body that receives a request under this section shall disclose the relevant information concerned. - (5) The Minister may prescribe information, for the purposes of subsection (1)(b), that a State competent authority may request under this section only if the Minister is satisfied that the information is appropriate, having regard to the functions of the State competent authority under this Part.
+- 66.-(1) In this section, a reference to relevant information, in relation to a person, that is held by a body is a reference to any of the following information that is held by the body: - (a) the name, address or other contact details of the person; - (b) any other prescribed information relating to the person. - (2) A State competent authority may, by notice in writing, request any public body, or any body that represents, regulates or licenses, registers or otherwise authorises persons carrying on any trade, profession, business or employment, to provide the authority with any relevant information, in relation to- - (a) any designated persons for whom the authority is a competent authority, or

+- (b) any persons whom the body reasonably considers may be such designated persons. - (3) A State competent authority may make a request under this section only in relation to information that is reasonably required by the authority to assist the authority in carrying out its functions under this Part. - (4) Notwithstanding any other enactment or rule of law, a body that receives a request under this section shall disclose the relevant information concerned. - (5) The Minister may prescribe information, for the purposes of subsection (1)(b), that a State competent authority may request under this section only if the Minister is satisfied that the information is appropriate, having regard to the functions of the State competent authority under this Part.